 Gradually we came to recognize other regulars, to know the members of their herds.
-The group I noticed most was older than we were, also a woman and two men, also the most reliable members of a larger, looser bunch.
-Over years, out of the corner of my eye, I watched them laugh and debate and complain about work and tease one another and drink their beers, as we did.
+The group I noticed most was older than we were, also a woman and two men, also the most reliable members of a larger bunch.
+Over the years, out of the corner of my eye, I watched them laugh and debate and complain about work and tease one another and drink their beers, as we did.
 Occasionally we would exchange nods across the patio, or hold the door for one another heading into the restrooms, but mostly, we were in the other’s periphery, part of the scenery, like the maple tree near the patio that turned to fire each fall.

 We sometimes joked they were us in 15 years, though back then the idea that we would still be drinking together 15 years later would’ve seemed preposterous to me.

 I was more observant of my surroundings then (it was just before smartphones became ubiquitous), and over years at happy hours, I watched them grow older.
 Her blond hair became less natural in tone, her features coarser.
-The belly of the taller man protruded more; the other gradually went bald.
+The belly of the taller man protruded more; the other went bald.
 In the restroom, I would sometimes check my own face in the mirror, wondering if they had spotted changes in us that we — seeing one another daily at work — weren’t noticing in ourselves.

 The death of this near-stranger troubled me for weeks: The frisson of surreal kinship that I’d occasionally felt, looking across the patio, was gone.

 I thought: I need to find a new job.

 That was at least five years ago.
 We’ve moved on to other bars.
 But I’m still here.
 We’re all still here.